8bitkick/BBCMicroBot/docs/user guide.md

 The [Owlet Editor](https://bbcmic.ro) will automatically encode any tweet as base2048 if it is over 280 characters in length.
 It will only encode when you hit the `share` button and send as a tweet.
 You can also decode in Owlet with the `Expand` button.

+*Every reply tweet from BBC Micro Bot includes a link to source which allows you to decode base2048 into BBC BASIC.*

 ## Advanced minification techniques